shiranab/ModelTeller/README.md

 Possible nucleotide models: JC, F81, K2P/K80, HKY, SYM, and GTR -- all with an additional parameter for the proportion of invariable sites (+I), rate-heterogeneity across sites sampled from the gamma distribution (+G), both (+I+G), or none.

 # Output:
+The output files will be located in the directory in which you execute ModelTeller.
 1. The best predicted model and the ranking of alternative models, in case that you cannot use the best model.
 2. The maximum-likelihood tree, reconstructed using the best model.